 If you don’t install the correct tracking then you’re flying blind.
-You won’t know if your campaign is delivering the desired results and you won’t be able to track your ROI down to the penny.
+You won’t know if your campaign is delivering the desired results and you won’t be able to track your Return on Ad Spend (ROAS) down to the penny.

 Campaign tracking on Facebook comes from your Facebook Pixel.
 This is a piece of code that you install on every page of your website.

-In this article you’ll learn how to setup the Facebook Pixel in your ads manager, how to install it on your website and how to create custom website audiences.
+In this article, you’ll learn how to set up the Facebook Pixel in your Events Manager, how to install it on your website and how to create website custom audiences.